Alex Yoong: Formula 3000

 Yoong joined the Italian F3000 championship from the third round onwards.
 During his time with Monaco Motorsports, a team run by ex-Formula One driver Lamberto Leoni, he was a team-mate to Marco Apicella.
 On Yoong's debut at Enna Pergusa, he qualified 12th.
 He finished fifth.

 At the next round at Donington, Yoong ended up starting fifth and drove arguably the best race of his career.
 During the race that caused unpredictable conditions and other competitors spinning out, Yoong ended up second at the midpoint, two seconds behind leader Werner Lupberger.
 The pair pulled out a 22-second gap over the entire field.
 With the deployment of the safety car to clear several cars who had retired, Yoong was unable to see the safety car's lights in the spray.
 This mistake costed him eight seconds behind Lupberger, but Yoong set five consecutive fastest laps to catch up.
 Later in the race, while he was in fifth gear at 220 km/h, he aquaplaned and spun after hitting a puddle.
 But, Yoong miraculously recovered and once again closed on Lupberger.
 In the end, he finished second, 1.217s behind Lupberger.

 Despite this brilliant result, Yoong was unable to qualify in Austria, Germany, or Hungary.
 In Belgium, having qualified 16th and up into 11th by the fifth lap, he collided with Justin Wilson's Astromega car going into Eau Rouge.
 Yoong lost control and hurtled left side first into the tyre barrier at 260 km/h with an impact of around 6.5G.
 He was knocked unconscious for 20 minutes.
 He was treated by Sid Watkins and the FIA medical team on the scene.
 They discovered that Yoong's helmet was badly damaged but was still intact.
 After 10 minutes, he was freed and taken to the track medical centre before he was taken by helicopter to the Liège hospital for a complete body and brain scan.
 Yoong was cleared by doctors of any neurological or spinal injuries but was kept for observation.
-Yoong managed to attend the race at Misano but needing crutches to walk and declared himself 80% fit and qualified ninth and finished in the same place.

-The final round at Imola saw Yoong qualify seventh before being rammed off the track by Krisitan Kolby.
+Yoong managed to attend the race at Misano but needing crutches to walk and declared himself 80% fit and qualifiedth before being rammed off the track by Krisitan Kolby.
 Several laps later, his brakes failed at Tosa and pitched him into the gravel.
 He finished in 10th in the Drivers' Championship with eight points.

 The end-of-the-season Formula Three 1999 race was hosted in Macau.
 Yoong went from 23rd on his way to ninth in the first heat before a 12th-place finish in the second to finish seventh overall.

-In the Korean Formula Three Grand Prix at Changwon, an altercation with a backmarker placed him out in the first race, but the second heat saw a late-race charge from the back to snatch 10th on the final lap but was not classified overall because of this first heat retirement.
+In the Korean Formula Three Grand Prix at Changwon, an altercation with a backmarker placed Yoong out in the first race, but the second heat saw a late-race charge from the back to snatch 10th on the final lap but was not classified overall because of this first heat retirement.